26 Fun Facts About Croatia

 Time zone: UTC+1 (Central European Time)

-1. Croatia is a country located in southeastern Europe bordering Bosnia and Herzegovina, Hungary, Montenegro, Serbia and Slovenia.
+1. Croatia is a country in southeastern Europe that borders Bosnia and Herzegovina, Hungary, Montenegro, Serbia and Slovenia.

 A map of Croatia and its bordering countries

-6. Croatia’s flag is made up of three horizontal strips of red, white and blue – the Pan-Slav colours which were inspired by the 19th-century Russian flag.
+5. Croatia’s flag is made up of three horizontal strips of red, white and blue – the Pan-Slav colors that were inspired by the 19th-century Russian flag.
 There is also a central coat of arms.

 Croatia's flag flying near tress